fabioanh/carpark-ubi/README.md

   ubi carpark.
 In that case the `carparks` endpoint would be used with a different identifier.
 For now the only identifier working for a carpark is **ubi**.
 The handling for this specific carpark was hard-coded in the application.
 - Exception handling in Rest endpoints is a topic that deserves discussion and careful design.
-In this case the implementation has a very limited scope mixing two approaches for Rest Exception handling: `ControllerAdvice` and throwing directly the Spring `ResponseStatusException`.
-Both of them could be unified in a production application having consistent bodies with detailed information about the errors.
+In this case the implementation is throwing directly the Spring `ResponseStatusException`.
+In case of having the application ready for production it would be good to have consistent bodies with detailed information about the errors.
+This would need further work using a `ControllerAdvice` approach.
-- The two exceptions `IllegalStateException` and `ChargingPointNotFoundException` were created within the scope of a prototyping application.
-In a final production version the exception handling should be thought more carefully handling the conflict status in the application with a different application exception.
+- The `ChargingPointNotFoundException` was created within the scope of a prototyping application.
+In a final production version the exception handling should be thought more carefully having better descriptions and better integration with the controllers.
 One could think that all the exception handling could be done using only the Spring class `ResponseStatusException`.
 Nonetheless, this would not be a good approach as it would mix the logic belonging to the REST controller into the Business classes.
 - The creation of the `ChargingPointDTO` class may seem useless in this context as the solution could be implemented using only the class `ChargingPoint` in the `services` package.
 Nevertheless, this separation would be useful in a more complete application to add validations to the object used in the controller and simply have a better separation